automatictester/crypto-exp/readme.md

     - Birthday attack - attacker waits for the single value to occur twice
     - Meet-in-the-middle (MITM) attack - attacker computes a total of square root of N of MAC codes or ciphertexts and waits for an overlap between eavesdropped communication and what they computed

-### Traffic analysis

-Overview:
-- Encryption provides confidentiality, however attacker can still find out:
-  - You are communicating
-  - When you are communicating
-  - How much you are communicating
-  - Whom you are communicating with
-- Analysis of the above is called traffic analysis
-- Preventing traffic analysis is possible, but too bandwidth-expensive for anyone but military

 ### Testing Checklist